-Size reduction, comminution - grinding and milling
+Size reduction, comminution - grinding and milling of powders

 Milling is the action of reducing the size of particles thanks to a mechanical action.
 The mechanical action is submitting the particles to a stress, under the stress, some cracks will appear and subsequently the particle will be broken in different parts.